 Cell phones are so closely associated with distracted driving because using them often involves all three types of distraction.
-Aside from talking or texting, motorists can become distracted by tending to children or other passengers, having unsecured pets in the vehicle, eating or grooming, and even by making simple adjustments to the radio or climate controls.
-Even if it only lasts for a split second, even the slightest distraction that diverts a driver’s attention, can cause a motor vehicle accident.
+Aside from talking or texting, motorists can become distracted by tending to children or other passengers, having unsecured pets in the vehicle, eating or grooming, and even making simple adjustments to the radio or climate controls.
+Even if it only lasts for a split second, even the slightest distraction that diverts a driver’s attention can cause a motor vehicle accident.

-Is Using a Cell Phone while Driving Illegal?
+Is Using a Cell Phone While Driving Illegal?

 In the state of Florida, using a cell phone while driving is a secondary traffic offense.
 This means that the police cannot ticket you solely for talking, texting, or otherwise using your phone while operating your vehicle.
 However, they can ticket you for distracted driving if they have pulled you over for another reason, such as speeding or carelessly weaving in your lane.